R.M. Dolin, January 27, 2025

 Tell me you love me,

 From the R.M.
 Dolin novel, “What Is to Be Done.”
 Jake’s drinking alone and that never ends well.
-He misses his beloved Emelia who only passed three short months ago.
-The more he mourns, the more he wishes she never loved him; then at least the pain of her passing wouldn’t hurt so damn much.
+He misses his beloved Emelia who passed three short months ago.
+The more Jake mourns, the more he irrationally wishes Emelia never loved him; at least then the pain of her passing wouldn’t hurt so damn much.

-Written on the beach of Tortola in the British Virgin Islands after a night spent drinking dark rum and playing cards at Nicole’s bar in Brewer’s Bay overlooking harbor yachts.
+Written while camping on the beach in Brewer’s Bay on Tortola Island in the British Virgin Islands after a night of drinking dark rum, playing cards at Nicole’s bar, and toasting with Jimmy, a local native, to beautiful women we once loved and the long ago of yesterday.
 We’re bivouacking on the beach because the campground we thought was here, got destroyed in the last hurricane.
-I wrote this in my tent as my cellphone light quickly fades.
+The once developed bay is now an isolated tropical forest; so kinda sorta cool.
+I wrote this poem in one hurried pass at the end of the night as the light from my cellphone battery was fading.